yunpengn/CG3002/README.md

 2. Raspberry Pi: Load sensor values to Machine Learning model, send prediction to server
 3. Machine Learning: Process raw data from sensor and output prediction

+For more instructions on the software component, please see [here](software/README.md).

 ## Team Members

 | Name | Sub-team |